Buttery Soft Rolls

 Whichever way you choose, just remember to be patient.
 Humidity and temperature can affect your bread making.
 So be patient and give the yeast time to do its work.

 Bake at 375ºF for 18-22 minutes.
-The exact baking time will depend on your oven, the type of pan you use (we generally use a glass pan or metal baking pan) and the size of the rolls you made.
+The exact baking time will depend on your oven, the type of pan you use (I use a glass pan) and the size of the rolls you made.
 The internal temperature of the rolls should be 190ºF.
+Test them with an internal probe thermometer.

 Can you make these rolls the day before?

-We love to bake these rolls fresh the day we serve them, but you can make the dough the day before and refrigerate overnight.
+We love to bake these soft rolls fresh the day we serve them, but you can make the dough the day before and place in the refrigerator overnight.

 How many dinner rolls per person?